-Thank you for including State Fair Community College (SFCC) in your educational plans.
-We look forward to visiting with you personally and helping you achieve your educational and career goals.
-Your success is our number one goal!
+Choosing the right college is a critical choice in your journey through life, which is why I would like to thank you for considering State Fair Community College (SFCC) in your plans.
+We look forward to meeting with you and promise to take an active and personal role in helping you achieve your educational and career goals.
+Your success is what matters most to us!

 SFCC's mission is to provide relevant and responsive learning experiences that empower our students and communities to prosper.
-In today's world of rapidly changing technologies and global competition for skilled and well-educated employees, this mission statement is especially important.
-SFCC is here for you today and will be here for you as you continue to pursue a lifetime of learning.
+With this in mind, we are committed to serving you with the goal of preparing you to succeed in today's world of rapidly changing technologies and global competition.

-SFCC's educational programs are designed to meet a variety of academic, career and personal educational goals for students of all ages and educational backgrounds.
+This means the credits, certificates or degrees that you earn from SFCC will prepare you to transfer to a four-year college or university or move into the workforce regardless of your age and educational background.
 Programs and services are offered on the Sedalia campus, online, and at extended campus locations in Boonville, Clinton, Eldon, Lake of the Ozarks, Warsaw, and Whiteman Air Force Base.

-Educational and training programs are provided in the following areas: general education and transfer-the Associate of Arts, Associate of Fine Arts, Associate of Science, and Associate of Arts in Teaching degrees; career programs in technical, vocational and professional fields-the Associate of Applied Science degrees, Professional Certificates and Skills Certificates; college-readiness classes; and a variety of noncredit courses, workshops and training that includes continuing education and personal enrichment classes; high school equivalency test preparation and ELL classes; and customized training for business and industry.
-Many programs and courses are offered on-ground or online; some are offered as a hybrid, which combines on-ground and online instruction.
+Educational and training programs are provided in the following areas: general education and transfer-the Associate of Arts, Associate of Fine Arts, Associate of Science, and Associate of Arts in Teaching degrees; career programs in technical, vocational and professional fields-the Associate of Applied Science degrees, Professional Certificates and Skills Certificates; college-readiness classes; and a variety of noncredit courses, workshops and training that includes continuing education and personal enrichment classes; high school equivalency test preparation and English Language Learner (ELL) classes; and customized training for business and industry.

 SFCC also delivers dual credit courses to more than 900 high school juniors and seniors at 40 locations throughout the college's 14-county service area.
-Additionally, the State Fair Career and Technology Center (CTC) is located on the SFCC campus.
-The CTC offers training to high school juniors and seniors in eight technical program areas.
+Additionally, the State Fair Career and Technology Center (SFCTC) is located on the Sedalia campus.
+The SFCTC offers training to high school juniors and seniors in eight technical program areas.